Remove or cover old floors – which is the better solution?

 Advantages:

-• Less dirt, less effort: No noise, no dust, no disposal – a real bonus in everyday life.
+• Less dirt, less effort: no noise, no dust, no disposal – a real bonus in everyday life.

 Requirements: